 I love to decorate desserts with simple, freshly dipped chocolate covered strawberries.
 Not only do they add instant elegance, but the taste is perfection!
 This cake brings that winning combination of chocolate and strawberries to a whole new level.

 Strawberry is the leading flavor in this cake recipe.
-We have strawberry cake layers, strawberry slices in the filling, and strawberry buttercream filling and frosting.
+We have strawberry cake layers, fresh strawberry slices in the filling, and strawberry buttercream filling and frosting.

 Since the ganache is so rich and decadent, a little bit goes a long way.
 We decided to use just a thin layer in the filling, and a drizzle over the top to achieve the strawberry and chocolate deliciousness we were hoping for!

 We actually experimented first with frosting and filling our strawberry cake with ganache and chocolate buttercream instead, but the strawberry flavor seemed to disappear in a sea of chocolate.

 We couldn't use that version of the cake, but we COULD slice it up and eat lots of leftovers...just to make sure that we all agreed that there wasn't quite enough strawberry flavor! haha